gise88/boost2GML/README.md

-Install R to check if Graph is connected or not
+Install R to check some characteristics of Graph
 --------